Firekit/firebase-signin-template/README.md

 2. Install this packages: `npm install firebase firebaseui --save`

-3. Setup rewrite and redirect in file `firebase.json`:
+3. Setup rewrite and redirect in the file `firebase.json`:

 ```json
 "rewrites": [ {